deliciousbrains/better-search-replace/README.txt

 == Changelog ==

 = 1.4.7 - May 30, 2024 =
-* Fixed: The case-insensitive setting once again allows case-insensitive strings to be matched within serialized data, fixing a regression introduced in version 1.4.6
+* Fix: The case-insensitive setting once again allows case-insensitive strings to be matched within serialized data, fixing a regression introduced in version 1.4.6

 = 1.4.6 - April 17, 2024 =
 * Changed: Serialized text strings are now only deserialized when containing a match, resulting in faster performance